 From: A Conversation with Hugo Mercer

 "Reasoning was not designed to pursue the truth.
 Reasoning was designed by evolution to help us win arguments.
 That's why they call it The Argumentative Theory of Reasoning.
 So, as Mercier and Sperber put it, 'The evidence reviewed here shows not only that reasoning falls quite short of reliably delivering rational beliefs and rational decisions.
 It may even be, in a variety of cases, detrimental to rationality.
 Reasoning can lead to poor outcomes, not because humans are bad at it, but because they systematically strive for arguments that justify their beliefs or their actions.
 This explains the confirmation bias.'"
-Here argumentative theory is an extension of confirmation bias.
+So here then, argumentative theory is an extension of confirmation bias.

 So the Argumentative Theory as stated above explains the genetically selected human confirmation bias.
 So a more expanded explanation of human brain development may be that the genetically selected and neurologically wired cognitive biases resulted in the development of confirmation biases that explain the thought processes described in the Argumentative Theory.
 I make this statement from the evolutionary perspective.
 Have you ever been walking through the woods when suddenly nearby a squirrel runs up a tree, or a bird suddenly flies away – you jump, that’s the instinctive fight or flight response.
 That is exactly what the Australopithecus did when she ran away for protection from the rumbling in the bushes and when I ran to my mother after having seen a black bald guy for the first time.
 This is a bias genetically existent in most animals and us as well, so this could very well be a cognitive hard-wired bias.
 So once such cognitive biases were in place in the animal brain, they could be applied down the evolutionary line in more complex situations.
 Upon encountering the rudolfensi village with their fear of the unknown cognitive bias, Homo habilis may have relied on confirmation bias, seeing evidence of their fear of the unknown, which may very well have been involved in their decision as to what to do.

-This confirmation bias in Homo habilis could have then lead to the Argumentative Theory, which may have developed as Homo erectus migrated out of Africa 2 million years ago and inhabitted most of Eurasia in more complex tribes and villages.
+This confirmation bias in Homo habilis could have then lead to the Argumentative Theory, an extension of confirmation bias as described above, which may have developed as Homo erectus migrated out of Africa 2 million years ago and inhabitted most of Eurasia in more complex tribes and villages.
 This then lead to Homo sapiens, their exit from Africa 70,000 years ago, and their migration and dominance over the entire world.
 This then lead to the development of agriculture and the advent of civilization some 5000 years ago, then the industrial revolution, and now the digital revolution and information age.
 In the extraordinarily complex society of today, the instinctive cognitive biases, the resulting confirmation bias, applied in the argumentative theory, may all very well be present in the 100 billion neurons in your brain helping to generate your perception of reality, your neuroreality.